mcarleio/sciurus/README.md

   **Note**: This table is a simplified scenario.
 Sciurus will also work on more complex scenarios!

+### @Retry
+When a method annotated with `@Retry` throws an exception, then Sciurus will execute the method again for the amount of specified retries.

 ## Use Case Examples
 There are a number of possible use cases for each aspect.